wjma90/google-drive-upload/README.md

     -S | --share <optional_email_address>- Share the uploaded input file/folder, grant reader permission to provided email address or to everyone with the shareable link.

+    -q | --quiet - Supress the normal output, only show success/error upload messages for files, and one extra line at the beginning for folder showing no. of files and sub folders.

     -v | --verbose - Display detailed message (only for non-parallel uploads).

     -V | --verbose-progress - Display detailed message and detailed upload progress(only for non-parallel uploads).